stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 ## Safeguard 6.05	(IG1)	Require MFA for Administrative Access

 The implementation of Safeguard 6.05 is operationally equivalent to the defensive mitigation for _2023 Statewide Information Technology Control Standard_ IA-2(1).
-[Why this matters.](https://github.com/stateoforegon-eis-css/Oregon-CIS-Assessments/blob/main/Why-This-Matters.md#safeguard-605---require-mfa-for-administrative-access)

 **Assessed Elements:**